-Shane was 22 when he died – 17 days after being prescribed the SSRI citalopram, for a ‘relationship break-up’.
-This off-label prescribing of mind-altering SSRI antidepressants is a common practice, globally, despite the U.S. and European warnings of increased suicidality and agression.
+My son Shane was 22 when he died – 17 days after being prescribed the SSRI citalopram for a ‘relationship break-up’.
+This off-label prescribing of mind-altering SSRI antidepressants is common practice, globally – despite the U.S. and European warnings of increased suicidality and agression.
 Indeed, this year in Dolin v GSK (2017), it emerged that paroxetine (branded as Paxil and Seroxat) increases the risk of suicide by a massive 8.9%.
 For a comprenhensive list of all SSRI and SNRI antidepressants, see SSRI Stories here.
-An account of Shane’s case can be viewed here by 1boringoldman, aka retired psychiatrist Micky Nardo) and on Dr David Healy’s site here.
-For any family who finds themselves in a similar situation to ours; I am truly sorry.
-Alas, the following reports and papers might be of help to you.
+An account of Shane’s case can be viewed here by 1boringoldman (retired psychiatrist Micky Nardo) and on Dr David Healy’s site here.
+For any family who finds themselves in a similar situation to ours, I am truly sorry – the following reports and papers might be of help to you.
 The links below detail what we have done since Shane’s death and what we have learned since.
 For comprehensive information on any medication, click on the RxISK picture below or use the search tool on the right.

 For anyone contemplating going on antidepressant medication, please inform yourself first of the risks.
-These drugs are far from harmless, yet are handed out with wild abandon.
+These drugs are far from harmless, yet are handed out seemingly with wild abandon.
 The black-box and EU warnings that attach to these drugs are there precisely because they are dangerous.
-Making an informed decision was a luxury which we as a family never had; hence our son Shane is dead.
-Ignore a doctor or psychiatrist who says SSRIs are harmless; he/she is an idiot.
-Don’t let yourself or a family member add to the collateral damage associated with these drugs.
+Making an informed decision was a luxury which we as a family never had; hence Shane is dead.
+If a doctor or psychiatrist says that SSRIs are harmless; ignore them, he/she is an idiot.
+Don’t let yourself or a family member add to the vast collateral damage that is associated with these drugs.
 I hope the following can help:

 Professor Healy’s Report March 2010 – for Shane’s Inquest.